Where to Stay in London

 Don’t miss Greenwich Market – a colourful market for crafts, design, antiques and world-famous food specialities!

-Would you like to stay in a hotel with a top location overlooking historic Greenwich and still with a handy location for train connections to central London?
-In this case, Clarendon Hotel may be one of the best places you can pick for your London stay!
+Looking for a hotel with stunning views over historic Greenwich and convenient train connections to central London?
+The Clarendon Hotel could be one of the best places to stay during your London visit!

 An excellent area to stay in is the neighbourhood around St James’s Park and Westminster.
 The park is a picturesque green and peaceful space in the middle of bustling London, all close to Buckingham Palace.
 From the bridge across the park lake, you can enjoy the view of the Royal castle.